 Or, freeze individual slices on a plate or sheet pan for about an hour before wrapping in plastic and foil.

-Store for up to 3 months in the freezer and thaw in the refrigerator before serving.
+Store your triple chocolate layer cake for up to 3 months in the freezer and thaw in the refrigerator before serving.

 Triple Chocolate Cake